Questions on mental incompetence when contesting will legitimacy

 None of his or her relatives are legally entitled to an inheritance, nor is there any obligation to prioritize one beneficiary over another.

-However, if the testator (individual making the will) was not mentally competent at the time of drafting or execution, then the California will can be contested in court.
+However, if the testator (individual making the will) is not mentally competent at the time of drafting or execution, then one can take the California will to court.

 What constitutes mental incompetence?